The City of Ember: Plot summary

-Approximately two hundred and forty-one years after Ember is established, the city′s supplies are in danger of exhaustion and its hydroelectric generator is in decay, causing the power to go out intermittently.
+Approximately two hundred and forty-one years after Ember was established, the city's supplies are in danger of exhaustion, and its hydroelectric generator is in decay, causing the power to go out intermittently.
 At their graduation ceremony, young people are assigned jobs by lottery: Lina Mayfleet is assigned the job of "Pipeworks Laborer" and Doon Harrow is given the job of "Messenger".
-However, both are displeased with their assigned jobs so they exchange their assignments and begin work in their respective positions.
-It is revealed that the seventh mayor was Lina's great-great grandfather and the box with the timed lock is in the closet in their house.
-By now the timer has finished counting down and the lock has clicked open.
-When searching the closet, Lina's grandmother finds the box but tosses it aside, not realizing its importance.
-The opened box is found by Lina's baby sister, Poppy.
-When Lina comes home, she finds Poppy with torn pieces of paper in her hands and mouth; Poppy has all but destroyed the instructions.
-Lina saves the scraps of paper, thinking they must be an important message from the Builders of the city, since the message is typed and no one in Ember can write like that.
-The writing on the message resembles the writing on labels and books left by the builders in the city.
-Using some glue, Lina reassembles the message as best she can.
-There are many gaps and some words make no sense like "boat" since no one in Ember has seen or heard of boats.
-Thanks to side character Clary, friend of Lina’s father, she discovers that the title of the document is "Instructions for Egress" or instructions for exit.
-Lina realizes that the document is instructions on how to leave their dying city.
-One of the words on the instructions is clearly "Pipeworks", so Lina enlists the help of Doon who is now working at the Pipeworks.
-The Pipeworks are underneath the city and a large and fast underground river runs through it that provides the hydroelectric power that Ember runs on.
-After much trial and error, she and Doon decipher the instructions from the builders.
-The instructions lead to a hidden room built on the side of the river that contains hundreds of boats as well as matches and candles to create portable light, something unknown in the city of Ember.
-The builders meant for the citizens of Ember to board these boats and be carried down the river into the outside world.
+However, both are displeased with their assigned jobs, so they exchange their assignments and begin work in their respective positions.
+It is revealed that the seventh mayor was Lina's great-great-grandfather, and that the box is actually in their own home.
+By now, the timer has finished counting down and the lock has clicked open.
+When searching the closet, Lina's grandmother finds the box, but tosses it aside, not realizing its importance.
+The opened box is found by Lina's baby sister, Poppy, who tears up the papers inside.

+Lina retrieves the paper fragments from Poppy.
+Believing its contents were written by the Builders, she reassembles the message as best she can, but is unable to understand what it means on her own, and enlists Doon's help to decipher it.
+They discover that the title of the document is "Instructions for Egress", and presume that the document must show the way out of Ember.
+The instructions lead to a hidden room located in the Pipeworks, an underground network of tunnels that carry the city's plumbing pipes.
+Lina and Doon discover that the room contains hundreds of boats, matches, and candles to create portable light, something never successfully created in Ember.
+The Builders intended for the citizens of Ember to board the boats and be carried down the river that flows underground throughout the city into the outside world.